-I graduated with an Associate’s Degree in Occupational Therapy from Penn State Mont Alto in 2009.
-The faculty members teaching the curriculum were excellent.
-They taught me not only the basics of the field, but also gave me the professional skills needed to land an Occupational Therapy Assistant job several weeks before I even graduated.
+I graduated with an Associate Degree in Occupational Therapy from Penn State Mont Alto in 2009.
+The faculty members who taught the curriculum were excellent.
+They taught me not only the basics of the field but also gave me the professional skills needed to land an occupational therapy assistant job several weeks before I graduated.
 I work in the hospital setting helping individuals of all ages regain functional independence following strokes, orthopedic surgeries, or other acute occurrences.
-I enjoy my work on a daily basis, and am proud to be a Penn State Alumni.
+I enjoy my work on a daily basis and am proud to be a Penn State alumnus.

-After completing this program and starting a career as an occupational therapist, I was surprised at the affect my education at Penn State Mont Alto had on my attitude and success in the field.
-The OTA program at Mont Alto was a great learning experience and it thoroughly prepared me for my career in occupational therapy.
-Penn State Mont Alto was a great choice for my studies because it is a small community that is close to home with wonderful educators that have helped me reach my goal in life, which is to have an opportunity to make a difference in other people’s lives.
+After completing this program and starting a career as an occupational therapist, I was surprised of the affect my education at Penn State Mont Alto had on my attitude and success in the field.
+The OTA program at Mont Alto was a great learning experience that thoroughly prepared me for my career in occupational therapy.
+Penn State Mont Alto was a great choice for my studies because it is a small community close to home with wonderful educators who have helped me reach my goal in life, which is to make a difference in other people’s lives.
 I am so thankful for my experiences at Penn State Mont Alto and encourage all to take part of this amazing program.

-As an older student, Penn State Mont Alto was an energy boost, mentally, physically and spiritually.
-I remember thinking, am I making the right decision~ Going to college this late in my life!
-The OTA Program at Penn State Mont Alto 1st taught me how to re-engage in a new life before learning how to engage others with disabilities.
-The faculty were knowledgeable, excellent with direct communication, creative and demonstrated lots of patience.
-Climbing the hills of Mont Alto is a journey~ one that I will never forget!
+As an older student, Penn State Mont Alto was an energy boost—mentally, physically and spiritually.
+I remember thinking, "Am I making the right decision in going to college this late in my life?"
+The OTA program at Penn State Mont Alto first taught me how to re-engage in a new life before learning how to engage others with disabilities.
+The faculty were knowledgeable, excellent with direct communication, and creative while also demonstrating lots of patience.
+Climbing the hills of Mont Alto is a journey and one that I will never forget.

 - About the OTA Program